dynamsoft-docs/capture-vision-docs/enums/core/error-code.md

    /** -50000~-59999: DDN error code. */
    /** No content has been detected. */ contentNotFound                  = -50056
-   /*The quardrilateral is invalid. */ quardrilateralInvalid            = -50057
+   /*The quadrilateral is invalid. */ quadrilateralInvalid            = -50057
    /*[Document Normalizer] No license found.*/ ddnLicenseNotFound               = -50058
    /** -60000~-69999: DCE error code. */